amlalejini/evolutionary-consequences-of-plasticity/experiments/README.md

   - Two phase is more complicated, but will probably be cleaner.
   - One phase is simpler, but does not guarantee all sensor+ populations actually exhibit plasticity.
 - Which novel metabolic pathways (i.e., tasks) should we include for relevant experiments?
+  - if we just fluctuate the first 6 tasks, we have the next 3 logic 9 tasks to use
+  - we could also use all of the 3-input logic tasks as extra pathways (just make sure the sum of their rewards don’t exceed the reward for doing a single of the rewarded fluctuating tasks)
 - What supplemental experiments will we need to evaluate the robustness of results?

+Supplemental experiments

+- Numerical model & maybe simplified agent-based model (bitstrings?)
+- Reward structure
+- What if the type of environmental fluctuation was different?
+  - e.g., rewards varied smoothly instead of discrete reward & punishment stages
+- If we were to make environments A and B less different (e.g., only cycle rewards / punishments for four "easiest" tasks), would we see this difference shrink?